FortinetCloudCSE/k8s-201-workshop/content/03_participanttasks/Task1_2_AuthenticationVsAuthorization.md

     client-certificate-data: DATA+OMITTED
     client-key-data: DATA+OMITTED
 ```
-user "kubernetes-admin" use certificate and key to authenticate itself to k8s API.
+The user "kubernetes-admin" uses a certificate and key to authenticate itself to the Kubernetes API.